CHRehan/CHRehan/README.md

 - 👯 I’m looking to collaborate on any amazing open source mobile application
 - 💬 Ask me about **Android, Kotlin, Clean code, ARCore, SOLID and Fuchsia!**
 - 😄 Pronouns: REHAN
-- ⚡ Fun fact: Love to code from Mountains, Beatches 😜
+- ⚡ Fun fact: Love to code from Mountains and Beatches 😜
 - 📫 How to reach me **chrehansarwar@gmail.com**

 <h3 align="left">Connect with me:</h3>